MurphyPone/murphypone.github.io/src/content/occam-and-his-razor.md

 ## Occam's Razor

 So, Occam's razor is $c(T)$, but this doesn't necessarily get us to the truth...
-The strength of Occam's razor is that, if another truth-getting strategy is used, it will eventually be forced to make a reatraction in the absence of new information, like the Higgs boson, given $\{e_1, e_2, e_3, ?\}$, whereas Occam's razor can solve a problem $(K_e, Q)$ each time new information $e_i$ is revealed that is necessarily the simplest, most complete Theory that makes no _more_ retractions than any other arbitrary strategy.
+The strength of Occam's razor is that, if another truth-getting strategy is used, it will eventually be forced to make a retraction in the absence of new information, like the Higgs boson, given $\{e_1, e_2, e_3, ?\}$, whereas Occam's razor can solve a problem $(K_e, Q)$ each time new information $e_i$ is revealed that is necessarily the simplest, most complete Theory that makes no _more_ retractions than any other arbitrary strategy.
 In this sense, Occam's razor leads you to the truth the fastest, in the _worst case_.

 > The new idea is that these [alternative theories] are not exhaustive alternatives, for it may be that Ockham's razor somehow converges to the truth along the straightests or most direct path, where directness is, roughly speaking, a matter of not altering one's opinion more often or later than necessary.